Casein protein is the main protein found in milk and cheese.

 Some symptoms to watch out for are fever, hives, sneezing and problems breathing as this might indicate an allergy.

 People who are unable to digest casein or take too much can experience gastrointestinal disturbances.
-Some symptoms could be bloating to nausea, vomiting or diarrhea.
+Some symptoms could be bloating to nausea, vomiting or diarrhoea.

 How to Choose The Most Appropriate Casein Protein

-Personally, I use the Optimum Gold Standard 100% Casein (click the link to find out more).
+Personally, I use the Optimum Nutrition 100% Gold Standard Casein Protein (click the link to find out more).

-It is made up of micellar casein protein, and is the best selling casein protein on the bodybuilding.com store.
+It is made up of micellar casein protein and is one of the best selling casein proteins on the bodybuilding.com store.

 It has really helped me minimize muscle loss, because as an ectomorph, I tend to lose muscle mass rather quickly, which can be very irritating.